 What do you think God really wants?
 Why is God shaking the institutions of this world, both religious and secular?
-The way we attempt to answer these questions either highlights the hope we have or may even unmask the fear or fatalism we harbour.
-It’s into this line of questioning that “training for reigning” emerges.
+The way we attempt to answer these questions either highlights the hope we have or may unmask the fear or fatalism we harbour.
+It’s into this line of questioning that the concept of “training for reigning” applies.

 Above all things, God is looking for mature sons who will govern wisely and lovingly; who, reflecting His glory, usher in His otherworldly Kingdom into every sphere of society, every nook and cranny of creation.
 For even “creation eagerly waits for the revealing of the sons of God” (Romans 8:19).

 Right now … in this very moment, we’re training for reigning … learning to govern on His behalf.
 Whether it’s the way we steward our thoughts and our dollars, nurture our relationships and responsibilities, utilise our resources and influence, or manage our conflict and limitations … we are harnessing our potential in Christ to rule and reign.
 When?
 Where?
 Both now in this present age and in the age to come!